 During their time at Wheatcroft, children are examined by the school nurse.
 There are also periodic examinations of sight, hearing, and teeth.
 If you are unhappy for these routine checks to be undertaken in school please inform the Office so they can provide you with the relevant contact in the School Health Service.

-Pupil Attendance Policy:
+Pupil Attendance Documents: